-The Group's external auditor, Baker Tilly Hong Kong Limited, Certified Public Accountants, Hong Kong, contributes an independent perspective on relevant internal controls arising from its audit and report findings to the AC.
+The Group's external auditors, Baker Tilly Hong Kong Limited, Certified Public Accountants (Prasticing), Hong Kong, contribute an independent perspective on relevant internal controls arising from their audit and report findings to the AC.

 4. Communication with Shareholders

 4.1 Communication with Shareholders